 Muhammad: Legacy of a Prophet is history in the present tense — presenting the fascinating biography of Muhammad through the lives of contemporary Muslims living in the United States.
 This is the story of American Muslims and the man they call the Messenger of God, who changed the course of history 1,400 years ago.
 2 hours.

 Prince Among Slaves recounts the true story of an African Muslim prince who was captured and sold into slavery in the American South.
-After 40 years of enslavement, he finally regained his freedom, became a national celebrity, and dined in the White House.
+After 40 years of enslavement, he finally regained his freedom, meeting with America's business and political elites, including President John Quincy Adams.
 This is an incredible story about an incredible man who endured the humiliation of slavery without ever losing his dignity or his hope for freedom.
 1 hour.

 Cities of Light: The Rise and Fall of Islamic Spain tells the epic story of one of the world’s great civilizations: the European Islamic civilization of Muslim Spain.
 Its rise and fall was due in large part to the rise and fall of tolerance among its Christian, Muslim, and Jewish inhabitants.
 As we stand at a crossroads of history today, Cities of light is a story with much to say about the dangers of a clash of civilizations.
 2 hours.

 Talking Through Walls: How the Struggle to Build a Mosque Unites a Community takes viewers into the rural town of Voorhees, New Jersey, and documents the struggle of Zia Rahman to build a mosque in his community.
 Against the backdrop of post-9/11 fears that threaten to scuttle the project, a coalition of Jews, Catholics, Buddhists and others join Zia to support his efforts, revealing the best of American ideals at one of the most difficult times in American history.
 1 hour.